 We believe that all our young people deserve support and opportunity and that, given those things, they can succeed and create positive futures for themselves, their families and peer groups, and their communities.

 Just as students have individual needs so too do communities.
 At the local level, each CIS organization is shaped by the needs and resources of its community.
 Local affiliates work with community leaders to develop and coordinate community assets, bringing them to the place where children and teens are already spending a great deal of their time – their schools.
 These resources may come in the form of volunteers, mentors, tried-and-true programs, innovative methods, and partnerships with local community and social services organizations, businesses, faith congregations, and individuals.
 Because the CIS model can be tailored to the specific school and community, it works whether the setting is urban, suburban, or rural.

-Throughout Kansas our programs and services are a mix of the following:
+Throughout our four-state region our programs and services are a mix of the following: